microsoft/vscode-docs/docs/getstarted/theme-color-reference.md

 - `editor.findMatchBackground`: Color of the current search match.
 - `editor.findMatchHighlightBackground`: Color of the other search matches.
 The color must not be opaque to not hide underlying decorations.
 - `editor.findRangeHighlightBackground`: Color the range limiting the search (Enable 'Find in Selection' in the find widget).
-The color must not be opaque to not hide underlying decorations.
+The color must not be opaque to not hide underlying
+- `editor.findMatchBorder`: Border color of the current search match.
+- `editor.findMatchHighlightBorder`: Border color of the other search matches.
+- `editor.findRangeHighlightBorder`: Border color the range limiting the search (Enable 'Find in Selection' in the find widget).

 The hover highlight is shown behind the symbol for which a hover is shown.